 Intersecting trails: Again, probability is the key to this one.
 During the harsh winter with deep snow, deer will utilize their trails over and over again, so doing some scouting for deer trails and where they intersect during the shedding weeks will be key when the spring comes and the snow melts.
 Often shed hunters make the mistake of following deer trails in the spring, but don’t realize that winter patterns with snow are much different than springtime.

-but it was jarred off by this buck jumping a barbed wire fence line.
+Critters got to this one before me, but it was jarred off by this buck jumping a barbed wire fence line. |

 “Jarring” areas: Places that deer need to jump or duck are good because when sheds are ready to drop, often both sides will come off within minutes together, so sets can be discovered.
 Jarring areas include creek crossings, fence crossings, logging trails, ditch crossings, and hillsides.